7 Best Running Strollers of 2023

 • UPF50 sun shade with peekaboo window

-Phil and Ted’s Sporty Incline Cons:
+Phil and Ted’s Sporty Inline Cons:

 • Stroller is only usable for smaller kids with a weight capacity of only 44 pounds.